lekoala/kaly/docs/app.md

   matches the route and resolves the locale.
 - **routed** runs with a route already known: auth, authorization, CSRF, per route rate limits...
+- **outgoing** runs *on the response*, once the whole cycle produced one, whatever its origin (happy path, short-circuit, kernel-built error): webp conversion, compression, cache headers...

 ```php
 $app = new App(dirname(__DIR__));